Ultrabenosaurus/WPColumns/README.md

 As usual with my work, this project is available under the BSD 3-Clause license.
 In short, you can do whatever you want with this code as long as:

-* I am always recognised as the original author but.
+* I am always recognised as the original author.
 * I am not used to advertise any derivative works without prior permission.
 * You include a copy of said license and attribution with any and all redistributions of this code, including derivative works.